 BERG Associates frequently are called on to provide their assessment of financial investigations, drug trafficking, and terrorism.
 The following articles provide our thinking on key issues that affect financial institutions and businesses in today’s world.

 BEFORE THE HOUSE COMMITTEE ON FINANCIAL SERVICES SUBCOMMITTEE ON OVERSIGHT AND INVESTIGATIONS HEARING ON “PROGRESS SINCE 9/11: THE EFFECTIVENESS OF U. S. ANTI-TERRORIST FINANCING EFFORTS” MARCH 11, 2003

 U.S. MONEY LAUNDERING THREAT ASSESSMENT See Chapter 1, page 3.
-John Moynihan and Larry Johnson are credited with discovering a money laundering threat the U.S. Government had not previously identified.
+John Moynihan is credited with discovering a money laundering threat the U.S. Government had not previously identified.